XavierElChantiry/MediaMatrix/README.md

 - [Python](https://www.python.org/downloads/)

 ### Start Project
-To start this project, you must download it.

 Development with Docker-compose:

 Due to how docker does internal networking on containers sharing a virtual network some additonal changes must be made.
 1. Define and set variables listed in env.example
 1. Add `ENV FLASK_RUN_PORT="PORT_NUMBER_DEFINED_IN_ENV"` to the `Dockerfile` of each service before building